-Prince William Might Have Cheated On Kate Before, Alleges Royal Reporter
+Prince William Might Have Cheated On Kate Middleton Before, Alleges Royal Reporter

 Rumors today are suggesting that the future king had an affair with his country neighbor, the former model and current Marchioness of Cholmondeley, Rose Hanbury.

-The rumor mill went into overdrive after a reporter from The Times seemed to verify the rumor in a tweet and then when William threatened the press with legal action for reporting on the matter, as reported by The Inquisitr.
+The rumor mill went into overdrive after a reporter from The Times of London seemed to verify the rumor in a tweet and then when William threatened the press with legal action for reporting on the matter, as reported by The Inquisitr.

 Yesterday, Prince William — and his alleged affair — was trending on Twitter throughout most of the day.